A Contrastive Learning Scheme with Transformer Innate Patches: Related Work

-Existing literature on contrastive learning for semantic segmentation explores several different approaches.
-The most common is to operate using a two-stage training process, where the backbone is pre-trained using contrastive learning and then finetuned for semantic segmentation.
-Both \cite{Zhang2021LookingLearning, Zhao2021ContrastiveSegmentation} use generated auxiliary labels in combination with the ground truth labels to perform contrastive learning with substantial memory consumption.
-In contrast, our work performs end-to-end training without requiring a two-stage process.
-Other works, such as \cite{Wang2021ExploringSegmentation, Alonso2021Semi-SupervisedBank}, are also trained end-to-end.
-However, they use a memory bank to store features during training, while our approach chooses features on the fly.
-Furthermore, the active sampling in \cite{Alonso2021Semi-SupervisedBank} uses class-specific attention modules, whereas our approach uses ground truth labels to choose the patches used for contrastive learning.
-In \cite{Liu2021BootstrappingContrast}, the authors introduce a contrastive learning framework for regional learning to assist semantic segmentation with end-to-end learning and active sampling.
-Unlike our approach, they sample key pixels using a class relationship graph, while hard queries are sampled using the predicted confidence map.
+Various strategies have been pursued in contrastive learning for semantic segmentation, each presenting its unique strengths and limitations.
+One frequently employed technique involves a two-stage training process, where the initial phase focuses on pre-training the backbone with contrastive learning, and the subsequent phase fine-tunes it for segmentation.
+Examples of this approach can be seen in works like \cite{Zhang2021LookingLearning} and \cite{Zhao2021ContrastiveSegmentation}, which generate auxiliary labels in conjunction with ground truth labels for contrastive learning.
+A drawback to this approach, however, is its substantial memory consumption.
+In contrast, our work leverages an end-to-end training process, eliminating the need for two-stage training.
+Other research, including \cite{Wang2021ExploringSegmentation,Alonso2021Semi-SupervisedBank}, has also employed end-to-end training strategies, but these methods typically rely on a memory bank to store features during training, compromising efficiency.
+Our approach addresses this by selecting features in batches on the fly.
+Additionally, while the active sampling in \cite{Alonso2021Semi-SupervisedBank} uses class-specific attention modules, our method utilizes ground truth labels to choose the patches used for contrastive learning.
+Lastly, in \cite{Liu2021BootstrappingContrast}, a contrastive learning framework for regional learning is proposed to support semantic segmentation with end-to-end learning and active sampling.
+However, they sample key pixels using a class relationship graph, and hard queries are chosen based on the predicted confidence map, a methodology that differs from ours.

+In aerial image segmentation, contrastive learning has also been adopted to enhance semantic representations.
+For instance, \cite{Huang2022ARECOGNITION} explores contrastive learning at the semantic level using the decoder output, which differs significantly from our usage of the encoder representations.
+Another notable example is \cite{Tang2023SemanticConsistency}, which employs a two-stage strategy incorporating a data augmentation policy.
+They aim to develop a semantically accurate representation in the encoder for aerial scene recognition, showcasing the adaptability and potential of contrastive learning in diverse applications within semantic segmentation.